skellis46/slipbox/artistic research and ecosystems.md

 **experienced-aware:** The artist-scholar is an experienced practice researcher, perhaps having completed an ab ovo practice research PhD.[^publication].
 They are also aware their project will be framed as practice research.

-**experienced-unaware:** The art work is developed and completed by an experienced practice researcher without them being aware the work will at some stage be framed as practice research.
+**experienced-unaware:** The artwork is developed and completed by an experienced practice researcher without them being aware the work will at some stage be framed as practice research.

 **naïve-aware:** The artist knows their project will be framed as practice research post hoc but has little to no experience of practice research from the inside out.

-**naïve-unaware:** The artist is little or no experience of practice research and is not aware their art work will later be framed as practice research
+**naïve-unaware:** The artist is little or no experience of practice research and is not aware their artwork will later be framed as practice research

 My hunch is that _naive-aware_ remains the most common scenario in UK higher education institutions.
 Regardless,